Tama (cat): In popular media

-On April 29 2017, on what would have been her 18th birthday, Google honored Tama with a worldwide Google doodle.
+On April 29, 2017, on what would have been her 18th birthday, Google honored Tama with a Google doodle.

+In the 2017 documentary Cat Nation: A Film About Japan's Crazy Cat Culture Chris Broad explores the impact cats have on Japanese culture.
+He visits Kishi station, meets Tama's successor Nitama and looks at the lasting impact Tama had on the local population.

 In chapter 58 of the Japanese manga Noragami, published a few months after her death and deification, the authors honored Tama with the "rookie of the year award" as a new goddess of fortune in an in-universe ranking of the most popular Shinto deities.

 In Around The World By Train With Tony Robinson presenter Tony Robinson visits Kishi station and meets Tama's successor Nitama.
 Tony visits Tama's shrine and looks at the impact Tama's death had on the local population.